Andrew Gonzalez — Luxury Custom JewelerLuxury Custom Jewelerby Andrew Gonzalez

 More than a grading report

-The goal is not simply to buy the biggest stone.
-It is to choose the right stone for the ring and the person wearing it.
+The goal is never the biggest stone the budget allows.
+It’s the right stone for the ring and the person wearing it, which is a judgment call made in person.

 02